srujansirikonda1/FloTorch/cfn/README.md

 ## Required Permissions

-The deployment requires the following AWS permissions:
+The user doing the deployment requires administrative access(recommended) or the following AWS permissions:

 ```json
 {